vallabkb/Pirate-Speak-Translator-/README.txt

-Pirate speak translator translates any sentences typed in English by the client to Pirate speak by modifying a slected list of words into pirate speak.
+Pirate speak translator translates any sentences typed in English by the client to Pirate speak by modifying a selected list of words into pirate speak.

 The working of the translator can be split into three stages,